Amir-Kermanshahani/Connect-4-React-App/README.md

 # Connect-4 React App

 This is a simple Connect-4 game built using React.
-The app provides a two-player mode where players alternate dropping pieces into the grid, with the objective of connecting four pieces in a row vertically, horizontally, or diagonally.
+The app provides a two-player mode where players alternate dropping pieces into the grid, with the objective of connecting four pieces in a row vertically or horizontally.

 ### Demo